- About Us

 Computer Usage & Sign-In

-The library has 18 computers with Internet access, Microsoft Office, front USB ports, 3½ floppy drives and CD burning.
+The library has 17 computers with Internet access, Microsoft Office, front USB ports, and CD burning.
 CCC students have first priority for the use of computers in the library.
-Guest users need to show a valid state or federal ID to to use a computer.
+All users need to show a valid state, federal or college ID to use a computer.
 By logging in, the user is agreeing to comply with the Library Internet & Computer Use Policy.

 We have have a b&w and a color printer available for printing.
 The printers are located at the Circulation Desk.
 The cost is $0.10 per page for b&w and $0.50 per page for color.
 Print outs may be picked up and paid for at the Circulation Desk.